thomasyang44/sko-tech-academy/docs/deploy/operators.md

 ```
 Copy the URL into a browser and the OpenShift Web Console will open.
 In the top right corner there is a drop-down, with
 your username as a label.
 Click the label and a Copy Login Command link will be shown, this is highlighted in red below.
+(If the OpenShift Web Console is not loading on a newly created cluster, you'll just need to wait a few minutes the
+application to be deployed and ready).

 ![oc console](./images/oc_login1.jpg)